-Enter all amounts of current year and prior year deferrals that are includible in income under section 409A because the NQDC plan fails to satisfy the requirements of section 409A.
-Include the earnings on the deferrals.
-Do not include amounts previously included in income.
+Enter all amounts deferred (including earnings on amounts deferred) that are includible in income under section 409A because the NQDC plan fails to satisfy the requirements of section 409A.
+Do not include amounts properly reported on a Form 1099-MISC, corrected Form 1099-MISC, Form W-2, or Form W-2c for a prior year.
 Also, do not include amounts that are considered to be subject to a substantial risk of forfeiture for purposes of section 409A.
-For additional information, see Notice 2005-1.
+For additional information, see Regulations sections 1.409A-1 through 1.409A-6; Notice 2008-113, available at www.irs.gov/irb/2008-51\IRB/ar12.html; and Notice 2008-115.